ballerina-platform/module-ballerina-uuid/docs/spec/spec.md

 _Issue_: [#2351](https://github.com/ballerina-platform/ballerina-standard-library/issues/2351)

 # Introduction
-The UUID library is used to generate uuids based on the [RFC 4122](https://www.rfc-editor.org/rfc/rfc4122.html).
+The UUID library is used to generate UUIDs based on the [RFC 4122](https://www.rfc-editor.org/rfc/rfc4122.html).
 It is part of Ballerina Standard Library.
 [Ballerina programming language](https://ballerina.io/) is an open-source programming language for the cloud that makes it easier to use, combine, and create network services.

 # Contents